buildbot/buildbot/master/docs/manual/cfg-workers-docker.rst

 ``marathon_auth``
     (optional)
     This is the optional ``('userid', 'password')`` ``BasicAuth`` credential.
-    If txrequests_ is installed, this can be be a `requests authentication plugin`_.
+    If txrequests_ is installed, this can be a `requests authentication plugin`_.

 ``image``
     (mandatory)